Rural Home Health Services

 - High poverty rates, population loss, and healthcare facility closures, all of which affect home health care

-The policy brief Home is Where the Heart Is: Insights on the Coordination and Delivery of Home Health Services in Rural America cites other barriers to providing home health services, including:
+Home is Where the Heart Is: Insights on the Coordination and Delivery of Home Health Services in Rural America cites other barriers to providing home health services, including:

 - Insufficient reimbursement from Medicare